 In November 2015, the Financial Accounting Standards Board, or FASB, issued Accounting Standard Update, or ASU, No. 2015-17, "Balance Sheet Classification of Deferred Taxes", an update to Accounting Standards Codification, or ASC, 740, Income Taxes.
 ASU 2015-17 requires that deferred tax liabilities and assets be classified as noncurrent in a classified statement of financial position.
 The current requirement that deferred tax liabilities and assets of a tax-paying component of an entity be offset and presented as a single amount is not affected by the amendments in this Update.
-ASU 2015-17 is effective for financial statement issued for annual periods beginning after December 15, 2016, and interim periods within those annual periods.
+ASU 2015-17 is refeative for financial statements is sued for annual periods beginning after December 15, 2016, and interim periods within those annual periods.
 The Company has chosen to early adopt the update for the years ended December 31, 2015 and December 31, 2014.

-In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers, which converges the In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers, which converges the FASB and the International Accounting Standards Board standard on revenue recognition.
+In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers, which converges the FASB and the International Accounting Standards Board standard on revenue recognition.
 Areas of revenue recognition that will be affected include, but are not limited to, transfer of control, variable consideration, allocation of transfer pricing, licenses, time value of money, contract costs and disclosures.
-In August 2015, the FASB issued ASU No. 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date, which delays the effective date.
-As such, the updated standard will be effective in the first quarter of 2018, with the option to adopt it in the first quarter of 2017.
-The Company has not yet selected a transition method and is currently evaluating the impact that the adoption of ASU 2014-09 will have on its financial statements and related disclosures.
+In August 2015, the FASB issued ASU No. 2015-14, Revenue from Contracts with Customers (Topic Go6): Deferral of the Effective Date, which delays the effective date of ASU 2014-09 by one year.
+The FASB also agreed to allow entities to choose to adopt the standard as of the original effective date of ASU 2014-09 will have on its financial statements and related disclosures.

 In April 2015, the FASB issued ASU 2015-03, "Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs".
 ASU 2015-03 requires debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying value of that debt liability, consistent with debt discounts.
 ASU 2015-03 is effective for interim and annual periods beginning on January 1, 2016, and is required to be retrospectively adopted.
-The adoption of ASU 2015-03 is not expected to have a material impact on the Company's financial extrameter and related disclosures. statements and related disclosures
+The adoption of ASU 2015-03 is not expected to have a material impact on the Company's financial statements and related disclosures.